Learning to Compute Gr\"obner Bases: Conclusion

 This study proposed the first learning approach to a fundamental algebraic task, the \gb basis computation.
 While various recent studies have reported the learnability of mathematical problems by Transformers, we addressed the first problem with nontriviality in the dataset generation.
 Ultimately, the learning approach may be useful to address large-scale problems that cannot be approached by \gb basis computation algorithms because of their computational complexity.
 Transformers can output predictions in moderate runtime.
 The outputs may be incorrect, but there is a chance of obtaining a hint of a solution, as shown in our experiments.
-We discuss several interesting challenges that learning of \gb basis computation poses both in computational algebra and machine learning.

-\paragraph{Random generation of \gb bases} To our knowledge, no prior studies addressed this problem.
-Our study focuses on generic zero-dimensional ideals.
-These ideals are generally in shape position, and a simple sampling strategy is available.
-However, some applications may be interested in other classes of ideals~(e.g., positive dimensional or and binomial ones) or a particular subset of zero-dimensional ideals~(e.g., those associated with a single solution in the coefficient field).
-The former case is an open problem.
-The latter case may be addressed by the Buchberger--M\"oller algorithms~\cite{moller1982construction}~(cf.~App.~\ref{sec:random-GB-with-BM}).

-\paragraph{Backward \gb problem.} Machine learning models perform better for in-distribution samples than out-distribution samples.
-Thus, it is essential to design training sample distribution close to one's use case.
-As noted in Sec.~\ref{sec:paper-scope}, polynomial systems (either \gb basis or not) take a domain-specific form.
-Backward generation gives us control over \gb bases but not for non-\gb sets.
-Therefore, we need a well-tailored backward generation method specialized to an application, as the specialized \gb basis computation algorithms in computational algebra.
-In this paper, we addressed a generic case, and further discussion can be found in App.~\ref{sec:discussion-BGP} for our method.

-\paragraph{Distribution analysis.} Several studies have reported that careful design of a training set leads to a better generalization of Transformers~\cite{charton2022linear,charton2023can}.
-Algebraically, analyzing the distribution of \gb bases and the non-\gb sets obtained from some algorithms is challenging, particularly when some additional structures (e.g., sparsity) are injected.
-Thus, the first step may be to investigate the generic case (i.e., dense polynomials).
-In this case, Thm.~\ref{thm:backward}(3) may be helpful to design an algorithm that is certified to be able to yield all possible $G$ and $F$ almost uniformly.
-While dataset generation algorithms are expected to run efficiently for practicality, a solid analysis may be of independent interest in computational algebra.
+We believe that our study reveals many interesting open questions to achieve \gb basis computation learning.
+Some are algebraic problems, and others are machine learning challenges, further discussed in Sec.~\ref{sec:open-Qs}.